FredoHi/Road-Accident-Analysis-with-Excel/README.md

 While examining the dataset, I identified some blank rows in specific fields, such as Carriage Way (3 blank rows), Road Surface Condition (1534 blank rows), and Weather Conditions (6057 blank rows).
 I opted to retain these blank rows, as they did not significantly affect the project's objectives.
 In the Accident Severity field, I encountered the term "fetal," which was corrected to "fatal" as it was likely a typographical error.

 #### Data Analysis and Visualization:
-I utilized pivot tables and pivot charts for our analysis and visualization.
+I utilized pivot tables and pivot charts for this analysis and visualization.
 I began by generating insights for Key Performance Indicators (KPIs) and created visualizations.
-To streamline chart creation, I copied and adjusted the data source for each insight.
+To streamline chart creation, I copied and adjusted the data source for each insight, your can interact with the Dashboard [here](https://docs.google.com/spreadsheets/d/1TudFa12JPTig-jxKnPzf9AbHD31vUNsB/edit?usp=drive_link&ouid=106136833865926771018&rtpof=true&sd=true)

 I also created a pivot table and line chart to illustrate the monthly trends in accidents per year.
 We assessed the impact of road type on accidents by generating another pivot table and bar chart, taking into account the blank rows.
 To present accurate data, I added data labels to the chart, adjusting the number format as needed.